 - a.
-PDN service may be approved forauthorized for recipients who need more individual and continuous skilled nursing care than can be provided in an intermittent skilled nurse visit through a home health agency and whose care exceeds the scope of service that can be provided by a home health aide or personal care aide attendant (PCA). - b.
-PDN services may be approved for up to 84 hours per week for new tracheostomy recipients for the initial eight-week authorization the period immediately following discharge from the hospital. - b.c.
-PDN services may be approved for up to 112 hours per16 hours per day week for new ventilator dependent recipients for an the initial eight-week interval in the authorization period immediately following discharge from the hospital. - e.
-PDN services may be approved for up to 12 hours per day for new tracheotomy tracheostomy recipients for an eight-week interval in the period immediately following discharge from the hospital. - d.
-PDN services may be approved for recipients who are chronically ill who require extensive skilled nursing care to remain at homeprevent institutionalization institutionalization.
+PDN service may be approved for recipients who need more individual and continuous skilled nursing than can be provided in a skilled nurse visit through a home health agency, and whose care exceeds the scope of service that can be provided by home health aide or personal care aide (PCA). - b.
+PDN services may be approved for up to 16 hours per day for new ventilator dependent recipients for an eight week interval in the period immediately following discharge from the hospital. - c.
+PDN services may be approved for up to 12 hours per day for new tracheotomy recipients for an eight week interval in the period immediately following discharge from the hospital. - d.
+PDN services may be approved for recipients who are chronically ill who require extensive skilled nursing care to remain at home.